siddharth201/MyNotes/AI_ML/Assignment_and_OtherProblems/DAV/2_DAV.md

 #### Problem Statement:

 Given an array in form of a matrix of size (n, n), rotate the matrix clockwise by 90º.

+####input Format:
 A 2d numpy array

 Output Format:

 A 2d numpy array